isomerpages/nlb-biblioasia/articles-archive/features/_posts/2016-01-31-post-Early History of the Chinese Community .md

 Besides serving as a legislative councillor, Song was also involved in various efforts to improve the status of the Straits Chinese community.
 A strong advocate for educational reform, Song actively campaigned for the establishment of the Singapore Chinese Girls’ School, and took office as one of its governors and later as vice-president.
 Some of the proceeds from the sale of *One Hundred Years’ History of the Chinese in Singapore* were donated to the school’s building fund.
 Song also collaborated with Lim Boon Keng to produce *The Straits Chinese Magazine* from 1897 to 1907 (see page 84).6

-In 1931, the Rotary Club made Song an honorary member, a tribute paid only to individuals who had excelled in com
+In 1931, the Rotary Club made Song an honorary member, a tribute paid only to individuals who had excelled in community service.
+Five years later, in 1936, Song became the first Malayan Chinese and the second Asian in Malaya – apart from the Malay rulers – to receive a knighthood when he was conferred the Knight Commander of the Order of the British Empire (K.B.E).7

+– Written by Irene Lim

+#### **NOTES**